tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 This bit of code is quite similar to the first version, but something very important has changed: we're now in a do block.
-Because we're in such a block, it becomes important not only to consider each line, but also the order in which the lines occurr, as well as what kind of Monad, or *context* the `do` block is for.
+Because we're in such a block, it becomes important not only to consider each line, but also the order in which the lines occur, as well as what kind of Monad, or *context* the `do` block is for.

-What `do` enables us to go from strictly pure computations, to computations in a given context, or augmented with some kind of effectful capability.
+What `do` enables us to go from strictly pure computations, to computations in a given context, or augmented with some kind of extra capability.
-One of the contexts we use recently was `Maybe`. `Maybe` allows us to do some computation with the possibility of failure. `do` does the job of sequencing together all of the code, using the `>>=` function that `Maybe` implements.
+One of the contexts we used recently was `Maybe`. `Maybe` allows us to do some computation with the possibility of failure. `do` does the job of sequencing together all of the code, using the `>>=` function that `Maybe` implements.
 In the above example, if `f` were to return `Nothing`, then the result of the whole block would be `Nothing`.

-There are other kinds of contexxts that will be useful to us quite soon.
+There are other kinds of contexts that will be useful to us quite soon.
-One example would be `State s`. `State s` allows us to have some computations that manipulate some state of type `s`.
+One example would be `State s`.
+This allows us to have some computations that manipulate some state of type `s`.
 We can query for the current state, and also modify it.
 It's as if we embedded a little imperative DSL into our Haskell code.
 Of course, `State s` is essentially sugar for `s -> (a, s)`, and `>>=` does the drudge